inlab-geo/pyfm2d/readme.md

 ```
 ## Documentation

-This is a package of three main classes.
+This is a package of three main user facing classes.

 basisModel - which contains functions to define, retrieve and manipulate 2D seismic velocity or slowness models expressed in a choice of model bases.